ViragSzabo/taskmanagerapp/README.md

 # 🗂️ Task Manager Application
 ## Final Assignment — NHL Stenden | C#2

 The Task Manager Application is a lightweight desktop tool that allows users to create, track, and manage tasks through a clean and intuitive interface.
-Developed with C# and WPF, it offers essential features to streamline task communities and enhance productivity.
+Developed with C# and WPF, it offers essential features to streamline task management and enhance productivity.

 ## 📌 Version Notice
 🔔 The v5.0 branch contains the latest and most complete version of the Task Manager Application.
 Please switch to this branch for the newest features, updates, and improvements.